LIVER FUNCTION

 Better diagnosis and prognosis

 The HEPATIQ report shows indices: PHM (liver function), fLV (liver volume), fSV (spleen volume), HAI (alcoholic hepatitis), eFS (estimated fibrosis) and eEV (estimated varices).
 These indices are used for diagnosis, staging, interventions, and monitoring liver disease progression.
-They help identify those at risk of ascites, variceal bleeding, hepatic encephalopathy and liver-related death.[5,6,10,11,14,15,16,18,19,20,23,24,25,26] Differentials of these indicate steatotic liver disease, steatohepatitis, alcoholic hepatitis, cirrhosis, portal hypertension, varices and infiltrative spleen disease.[5,6,8,11,14,16,21,22,23,25] HEPATIQ also provides the H0-H5 physiological model of liver disease.[27,28]
+They help identify those at risk of ascites, variceal bleeding, hepatic encephalopathy and liver-related death.[5,6,10,11,14,15,16,18,19,20,23,24,25,26] Differentials of these indicate steatotic liver disease, steatohepatitis, alcoholic hepatitis, cirrhosis, portal hypertension, varices and infiltrative spleen disease.[5,6,8,11,14,16,21,22,23,25] HEPATIQ also provides the H0-H5 physiological stage of liver disease.[27,28]

 Comparative Analysis